Previous step: Phase 2 Excel Charts

 It is vitally important to note that the requirements around the data collected have changed this year (2021) for the Grade 12 PAT.
 The requirements are more specific, especially regarding the “extra data from a source other than your questionnaire” of previous years.
 You will be expected to collect data from a separate source and compare the information derived from your questionnaire to this extra data source – this will require a bit of extra planning to ensure that you can find data “external” data to match with your questionnaire data.

-As of 2021 you must have a database with 2 tables.
+As of 2021, you must have a database with at least 2 tables.
 Create a new, blank Microsoft Access Database.
 Remember to name your database file meaningfully!

 - Select the External Data menu tab

 - Left-click on the Import Excel Spreadsheet button